nuriasanchezm/songofortomyself/_texts/o-captain.md

 	> - Failing to fetch me at first keep encouraged,
 	> - Missing me one place search another,
 	> - I stop some where waiting for you

+  While Whitman used a gerundive construction, León Felipe opted for a conditional.
 	{:.poetry}

- While Whitman used a gerundive construction, Borges opted for a conditional.